Numerix-DSP/siglib/ngl/readme.txt

 INSTALLATION

-NGL requires the following installation process :
+NGL requires the following installation process:

-Create a directory on the hard disk e.g. C:\NGL from this directory run :
+Create a directory on the hard disk e.g. C:\NGL from this directory run:
 > a:pkunzip -d ngl.zip

 This will install DSPGraph on your hard disk.